US, Iran To Hold More Nuclear Talks After Latest Round - UrduPoint

 Western countries including the United States have long accused Iran of seeking to acquire nuclear weapons -- an allegation Tehran has consistently denied, insisting that its programme is for peaceful civilian purposes.

-After Saturday's talks, Oman's foreign ministry said Iran's top diplomat Abbas Araghchi and US middle East envoy Steve Witkoff had agreed to keep negotiating.
+After Saturday's talks, Oman's foreign ministry said Araghchi and US middle East envoy Steve Witkoff had agreed to keep negotiating.

 The talks, it said, "aim to seal a fair, enduring and binding deal which will ensure Iran (is) completely free of nuclear weapons and sanctions, and maintaining its ability to develop peaceful nuclear energy".

-"This time we managed to reach a better understanding on a series of principles and goals," he told Iran's state tv.

-Baqaei said the delegations had been "in two different rooms" at the Omani ambassador's residence, with Oman's Foreign Minister Badr Albusaidi passing messages between them.
+Baqaei said the delegations had been "in two different rooms" at the Omani ambassador's residence, with Albusaidi passing messages between them.

 Tehran and Washington have had no diplomatic relations since shortly after Iran's 1979 Islamic revolution.